-Working to a budget doesn’t mean that you should sacrifice comfort, quality, and convenience.
-Even lower-priced neighborhoods in Houston still offer convenient proximity to the Texas Medical Center, good schools, and all the usual entertainment venues and scenic locations that you would expect from a suburb.
+Working with a lower budget than West U/River Oaks doesn’t mean that you should sacrifice comfort, quality, and convenience.
+Even lower-priced neighborhoods in Houston still offer convenient proximity to the Texas Medical Center, good schools, and all the usual entertainment venues and scenic locations that you would expect from living close to downtown.

 In Midtown, you can expect parks, bars, restaurants, coffee shops, and much more.
 While Midtown is certainly suitable for all types of families, it’s very popular among couples and young professionals.